stastnypremysl/lsql-csv/README.md

 The sort block is the equivalent of `order by` in SQL.
 The `tac` command print the lines in reverse order.

 #### About nice outputs
-There is a utterly sick trick, how to concat two values in select expression.
-Write them without space.
-No, we are not joking.
-Never.
+There is a trick, how to concat two values in select expression: Write them without space.

 But how the interpreter know the interpreter knows the ends of the value name or value expression?
-You must hint it!
-There are many ways how to do it using the exotic chars, but the most easy one is just write "".
+You must use quotes for it - quotes itself can't be part of value name.
+As an example, let's try to format our basic grouping example.

 Let's try it!

-    lsql-csv '/dev/null, "I did not steal it...""I just borrowed it"'
+    lsql-csv -d: 'p=/etc/passwd, "The number of users of "p.7" is "count(p.3)".", by p.7

-The output is, as you might expect
+The output might be

-    I did not steal it...I just borrowed it

-#### About the engineering way of theorem proving

-Let's say you want to build a new bridge, but you aren't sure whether `sin(x)^2 + cos(x)^2` is really 1.
-To verify this theorem, we need to make, let's say, 10 experiments.
-Then we compute the average and if it is 1 plus minus 0.1, the theorem is true.

-The naive solution is just to write
+    The number of users of /bin/bash is 7.
+    The number of users of /bin/false is 7.
+    The number of users of /bin/sh is 1.
+    The number of users of /bin/sync is 1.
+    The number of users of /sbin/halt is 1.
+    The number of users of /sbin/nologin is 46.
+    The number of users of /sbin/shutdown is 1.

+As you can see, string formatting is sometimes very simple with LSQL.

+#### Arithmetic expression

+So far, we just met all kinds of blocks and only if block accepting arithmetic expression and the other accepting select expression.
+What if we needed to run arithmetic expression inside select expression.
+There is a special syntax `$(...)` for it.

+For example

     lsql-csv -d: '/etc/passwd, $(sin(&1.3)^2 + cos(&1.3)^2)'

-Don't miss the new syntax here `$(...)`.
-This is the way, how you can insert arithmetic expression into the select expression.
-But you are too lazy to use your calculator, so you need to improve this program.
+Returns something like

+    1.0
+    1.0
+    1.0
+    0.9999999999999999
+    ...
+    1.0

+If we run

-    lsql-csv -d: '/etc/passwd, "sin(x)^2 + cos(x)^2 = "avg($(sin(&1.3)^2 + cos(&1.3)^2))'
+    lsql-csv -d: '/etc/passwd, $(&1.3 >= 1000), sort $(&1.3 >= 1000)'

-And the output is, suprisingly

-    sin(x)^2 + cos(x)^2 = 1.0
+we get something like
+    false
+    false
+    ...
+    false
+    true
+    true
+    ...
+    true

 #### More complicated join